How to make "Sparkling Moss Agate" beads

 14.

-For this shape of bead, I prefer to drill along the length of the bead instead of across.
-If you are lucky enough to have a drill press...
+Drill Jig: I prefer to drill along the length of the bead instead of across.
+If you are lucky enough to have a drill press, this drill press setup will work best.

-For those who aren't that lucky: Use the sewing needle to start the pilot "dimple".
+Pin Vise: For those who aren't that lucky: Use something like an Xacto blade to start a pilot hole.
 This helps prevent the drill bit from wandering.
 If it wanders, it might scratch your lovely sanded bead.
-After making the pilot dimple, start with the smallest drill bit.
+After making the pilot hole, start with the smallest drill bit in your pin vise.
 Pull the drill bit out every once in a while and remove the loose clay, then continue drilling.

 Buffing:

-You can buff your bead using an acrylic, soft cotton or muslin wheel.
+You can buff your bead using an acrylic, soft cotton or muslin wheel or my favorite method - tumble buffing.
 Sanding and buffing really bring out the effects and showcase the depth of these beads.
 Also, the effect of sanding and buffing creates a more realistic appearance for faux work such as this.

 Sparkling Moss Agate Beads